justrunis/world-capital-quiz/README.md

             - country (varchar(45))
             - capital (varchar(45))
         - Import the data from the `capitals.csv` file into the "capitals" table (make sure to include the header row)
+5. In `index.js`, update the values in the `const db` constant with your own database connection details.

 ## Usage